RedisLabs/redislabs-docs/content/rs/databases/connect/endpoint-discovery.md

 ## Load balancer

-If you did not set up DNS for your Redis Enterprise Software deployment, consider [setting up a load balancer]({{<relref "/rs/networking/cluster-lba-setup">}}) to direct traffic to the cluster nodes.
+If you cannot set up DNS for your Redis Enterprise Software deployment, consider [setting up a load balancer]({{<relref "/rs/networking/cluster-lba-setup">}}) to direct traffic to the cluster nodes.

 ### Distribute requests across proxies